· John M. “Captain” Hedrick (1840-1938)

 “That’s a handsome little boy you have visiting,” said Bertie Colson, 37, to Mary Hedrick, 76.
 “He’s your husband’s brother’s grandson?”

-“That’s right,” Mary said.
+“Yes,” Mary replied.
 “He’s Laura’s boy, daughter of Joseph.
 His first name is Hedrick, last name Alixopulos.
 His father was born in Greece.
 Hedrick is a nine-year-old, only child.
 We’re so glad to have him here for a couple of days.
-I thought about postponing our drive, but I wanted to give John and Hedrick a chance to talk privately.”
+I thought about postponing our drive, but I wanted to give John and Hedrick a chance to talk privately.

 “Uncle John, did your parents really have 22 children?” asked Hedrick.